vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 The *Vedas* consist of special poetic verses or Suktas, referred to as "hymns".
 Suktas are mantric verses to various deities, which represent forms and aspects of the Divine or Inner Self \(Atman or Purusha\).
 Hidden in these Vedic mantras is a complete inner Yoga of the chakras and realization of the higher Self, as well as the foundation for all the Vedic sciences.
 The *Rigveda* presents the greatest number of Vedic mantras in three tone chant.
 The Samaveda emphasizes a more musical type of chanting as its main form of practice.
 In fact, the Vedas honor the deity primarily as Svara or sound vibration, which is later equated with Shiva.
 “What is called Svara in the Vedas and what is established in the Vedanta, …that is Maheshvara \(Shiva\).”6

 Certain verses from different Vedic Suktas have become important mantras and prayers in their own right.
 A few of these Vedic verses remain popular in yogic circles.
 Most notable is the Gayatri Mantra to the Sun God Savita.7 However, the Gayatri Mantra is one of ten thousand verses of the *Rigveda* and many of these verses have similar powers.
-The Mahamrityunjaya Mantra to Lord Shiva for warding off death also remains commonly used today.8 Another very important Vedic verse is the *Haṁsaâ* Mantra of Vamadeva.9 Many significant Vedic verses are found in the famous Asya Vamasya Sukta of Dirghatamas.10 Vedic Shanti mantras or peace mantras, Shanti Patha,11 are another type of Vedic verse that continues to be widely employed.
+The Mahamrityunjaya Mantra to Lord Shiva for warding off death also remains commonly used today.8 Another very important Vedic verse is the *Haṁsaḥ* Mantra of Vamadeva.9 Many significant Vedic verses are found in the famous Asya Vamasya Sukta of Dirghatamas.10 Vedic Shanti mantras or peace mantras, Shanti Patha,11 are another type of Vedic verse that continues to be widely employed.
 Many of these Vedic verses occur in the Upanishads.12

 Vedic Suktas, particularly to Soma and Agni, are in my opinion the greatest works of Sanskrit literature, poetry and spirituality.
 These Vedic hymns have a density and power in the language probably unequalled even in later Sanskrit poetry or Kavya literature.
 Vedic mantras can be used according to certain methods of pranayama and meditation internally and according to special fire rituals externally, and remain very effective if so employed, even today.